-Once a potential client recognizes your value, they eagerly want to get started.
+Once a potential client recognizes your value, she eagerly wants to get started.
 It’s the perfect time to explain your payment policy.
-Clarify what you expect from them and what they can expect from you.
+Clarify what you expect from your clients and what your clients can expect from you.

 And similar to the airlines, you get paid first.
 An airline would never book you a seat, send you a bill and then wait to get paid after your trip.
-You can use that payment system, too.
+You can implement a similar payment system.

 What thoughts would you have to let go of so you can start to get paid before you do any work?
 If you’ve always billed for your services, then you may question this process.

 The best time to get paid for your work is when a potential client wants your service.
-That’s when they’re ready to buy.
+That’s when she’s ready to invest.
 There’s an urgency to start immediately.
-Basically the sooner they pay, the sooner they benefit.
+Basically the sooner she pays, the sooner she benefits.

 Think about the value of bottled water.
-That bottle has greater value when you’re thirsty, than after you’ve quenched your thirst.
-Now if you’ve been in the hot jungle for a couple days with no fresh water, than it’s value is even greater than when you’re leisurely strolling down main street in your home town.
+That bottle has greater value when you’re thirsty than after you’ve quenched your thirst.
+Now if you’ve been in the hot jungle for a couple days with no fresh water, then it’s value is even greater than when you’re leisurely strolling down main street in your home town.